-Tsunami inundation depth and extent has been modeled for five selected coastal communities: South Padre Island, TX; Galveston, TX; Mobile, AL; Panama City, FL; and Tampa, FL (Horrillo et al. 2015).
-Inundation (flooding) is determined by subtracting land elevation from water elevation, and elevations used are in reference to the mean high water (MHW) tidal datum.
-For this study, the tsunami inundation depth/extent modeled for each community is the maximumof-maximums (MOM) inundation, which is calculated as the maximum inundation depth from an ensemble of inundation depths produced by each of the seven tsunami sources considered.
+Tsunami inundation depth and extent has been modeled for five selected coastal communities: South Padre Island, TX; Galveston, TX; Mobile, AL; Panama City, FL; and Tampa, FL [Horrillo et al., 2015].
+Inundation (flooding) is determined by subtracting land elevation from water elevation, and elevations used are in reference to the Mean High Water (MHW) tidal datum.
+For this study, the tsunami inundation depth/extent modeled for each community is the maximum-of-maximums (MOM) inundation, which is calculated as the maximum inundation depth from an ensemble of inundation depths produced by each of the seven tsunami sources considered.
 That is, once inundation in a community has been modeled for each of the seven sources, the overall maximum inundation depth in each computational grid cell is taken as the MOM tsunami inundation in that cell.
 This approach gives a worst-case scenario perspective of estimated tsunami inundation for each coastal community.
 It is worth noting, however, that for the communities along the northern and eastern GOM (Mobile, AL, Panama City, FL, and Tampa, FL), the MOM tsunami inundation is produced solely by the Mississippi Canyon failure.
-That historical failure is the largest in both area and volume of material removed and therefore produces the highest amplitude wave of all sources simulated.
-MOM tsunami inundation in South Padre Island, TX, and Galveston, TX, is also dominated by this source, though in some isolated stretches, the MOM inundation comes from other sources as well: East Breaks and PSL-A in South Padre Island (the sources closest to that location), and PSL-A and PSL-C in Galveston.
-See Horrillo et al. (2015) for details of the inundation modeling and figures of the maximum tsunami amplitude produced by each landslide (their Figs.12, 16, 20, 24, 28, 32, and 36) which show the overall dominance of the Mississippi Canyon source.
+That historical failure is largest in both area and volume of material removed, and therefore produces the highest amplitude wave of all sources simulated.
+MOM tsunami inundation in South Padre Island, TX and Galveston, TX is also dominated by this source, though in some isolated stretches the MOM inundation comes from other sources as well: East Breaks and PSL-A in South Padre Island (the sources closest to that location), and PSL-A and PSL-C in Galveston.
+See Horrillo et al. [2015] for details of the inundation modeling and figures of the maximum tsunami amplitude produced by each landslide (their Figures 12, 16, 20, 24, 28, 32, and 36) which show the overall dominance of the Mississippi Canyon source.

 Due to the limitations on availability of high-resolution (1/3 arcsecond) DEMs, detailed inundation maps for all communities along the Gulf Coast are not yet possible.
 In an effort to develop a first-order estimate of potential tsunami inundation for those locations where detailed inundation maps have not yet been developed, we compare tsunami inundation modeled for the communities mentioned above to hurricane storm surge modeled data.
 The motivation for and implications of this approach are twofold.
-It provides a way to assess tsunami inundation in un-mapped communities based on existing storm surge flood data and also

-Fig. 14 Maximum of maximums tsunami inundation depth (in meters) in the Panama City Beach, FL region, calculated as the maximum inundation depth in each grid cell from an ensemble of all tsunami sources considered.
-The contours drawn and labeled are at -5, -10, -15, and -20 m levels relates the level of tsunami hazard to that of another hazard that is better defined in this region.
-Tsunamis are not well understood as a threat along the Gulf Coast, making tsunami hazard mitigation efforts somewhat difficult.
+It provides a way to assess tsunami inundation in un-mapped communities based on existing storm surge flood data and also relates the level of tsunami hazard to that of another hazard that is better defined in this region.
+Tsunamis are not well-understood as a threat along the Gulf Coast, making tsunami hazard mitigation efforts somewhat difficult.
+However, hurricanes are a relatively well-understood threat in this region, and hurricane preparedness approaches are well-developed.
+As a result, comparisons of tsunami and hurricane storm surge inundation levels provide a more understandable and accessible idea of the level of hazard presented by potential tsunami events and can serve as a basis for tsunami preparedness efforts.